Writer's Guide for Article Submissions

 • Cite all sources using the Chicago Manual of Style, 18th Edition full endnote citation style.

 • Endnotes: Number consecutively.
 Place endnotes on a new page after the last page of text.
 Do not use footnotes or in-text parenthetical citations.
 Use a full note for the first citation and shortened notes for subsequent citations.
-Do not use ibid for consecutive citations.

 4. Writing Style

 • Clarity: Write for a general audience using plain, professional language.
 Avoid insider jargon and overly complex language.
-Most manuscripts should score 12 or less on the Flesch-Kincaid Grade Level test.

 • Active Voice: Prefer active voice for clarity and directness.